 If you want to use bitcoin you must first own some.
 You can exchange other money for BTC or you can earn it by selling goods & services.
 A variety of platforms are available for both buying & earning.

-Bitcoin trades 24/7/365 on hundreds of markets around the world.
+Cryptocurrency trades 24/7/365 on hundreds of markets around the world.
 Due to volatility it can be important to have reliable realtime data if you're engaging in trade with BTC.

-Volatility, regulatory complexities, and poor software can make bitcoin tax accounting a nightmare.
+Volatility, regulatory complexities, and poor software can make tax accounting a nightmare.
 These services can ingest transaction and trade data to calculate capital gains.

-The investment of capital into the Bitcoin ecosystem grows each year.
+The investment of capital into the ecosystem grows each year.
 This results in more full time employment opportunities.
 You don't have to be a developer to contribute to this industry!

 Censorship resistant currency enables us to send money directly to those who need it.
 We no longer need worry about corrupt governments or fickle middlemen intercepting funds.